UseToolSuite UseToolSuite

-LocalStorage vs SessionStorage vs IndexedDB vs Cookies: Advanced Browser Storage Architecture
+LocalStorage vs SessionStorage vs IndexedDB vs Cookies: Browser Storage Architecture

 TL;DR / Quick Verdict

-A junior developer defaults to LocalStorage for everything because the setItem API is mathematically trivial.
-A Senior Architect understands that storing 5MB of serialized JSON in LocalStorage will physically freeze the user’s mobile browser, and storing a Bearer token there will inevitably lead to a catastrophic XSS breach.
+It’s tempting to default to LocalStorage for everything because the setItem API is trivial.
+But storing 5MB of serialized JSON in LocalStorage freezes the mobile browser, and storing a Bearer token there invites an XSS breach.

 1. Architectural Execution Models & Data Serialization